 Taking as a starting point the language employed by Skriabin in his mid- and late-period works, Obukhov evolved a harmonic technique based on the systematic configuration and manipulation of 12-note chords or harmonic areas.
 The sonorities resulting from this ‘total harmony’ are often broadly octatonic and frequently have a quasi-dominant character due to the prevalence of diminished fifths in the lower elements.
 Although longer structures appear to unfold in a schematized yet organic manner, the detail of musical procedure is curiously static.
 Obukhov saw his work as a musical articulation of his strongly-held religious beliefs and would sometimes sign his manuscripts ‘Nicolas l’illuminé’ or ‘Nicolas l’extasié’.
 Possibly inspired by Vladimir Solov´yov’s idea of ‘sobornost´’ (collective spiritual or artistic experience), Obukhov sought to abolish the traditional performer-audience polarity in favour of a merging of these previously mutually exclusive groups into one of participants.
 Obukhov mostly used his own texts which are frequently inspired by the Book of the Revelation or the Apocrypha.
 It is thus no coincidence that the only poets whose work appealed to him spiritually and compositionally were Solov´yov and Bal´mont, since it was the former’s orthodox mysticism that significantly informed the apocalyptic vision of the latter.
 In addition to these sources, mention should be made of Obukhov’s use of two verses by Musorgsky; it is between his work and that of Messiaen that Obukhov’s visionary language can be placed.

-. manuscript MS 15226. music department at the Bibliothèque Nationale de France Paris.
+Manuscript MS 15226, music department, Bibliothèque Nationale de France, Paris.

 ‘Music of the Repressed Russian Avant-Garde, 1900-1929 p.
 107. By Larry Sitsky, .Greenwood Press, Westport Connecticut and London, 1994.

-Quoted from ‘ Visible Deeds of Music: Art and Music from Wagner to Cage’ Simon Shaw-Miller
+SHAW – MILLER, S. (2002).
+Visible Deeds of Music: Art and Music from Wagner to Cage.
+Yale University Press, p81

 Hugh Davies.
 “Croix sonore.”
 In Grove Music Online.
 Oxford Music Online